 In the server that runs Fast switching mode, configure two or more router as IPv6 router.
-If the IPv6 router breaks down, it cannot use
+If the IPv6 router breaks down, it cannot use site-local address to communicate.

 To prevent this, it is recommended to setup at least two IPv6 routers.